Religious Education for Children and Youth: Our Mission-Themes-Vision

 Relevant Teams and Committees

 The R.E.
-Committee works collaboratively with staff and lay leaders to support the mission of Religious Education at UUCR to ‘offer engaging and compelling religious education programming that will instill and support our Unitarian Universalist principles and sources’.
-This committee enjoys a diverse membership of volunteer leaders, each dedicated to supporting a life-affirming experience for children and youth in a spiritual, learning environment.
-Some members, though not all, are parents of children enrolled in programming.
-Several members have experience serving on the Governing Board.
-Some members actively lead R.E. classrooms while others keep the administration and communications of R.E. intact, effective and efficient.
-The R.E.
-Committee supports the mission of R.E. enthusiastically and creatively, ensuring that programming is safe, contemporary and accessible.
+Committee works creatively with staff and lay leaders, enthusiastically supporting the mission of Religious Education at UUCR to ensure that all programming for children and youth is safe, staffed, contemporary and accessible.
+This committee enjoys a diverse membership of volunteer leaders.
+Some, though not all, are parents of children and/or teens enrolled in programming.
+Several members have experience serving on the Governing Board and other committees that support functioning operations of UUCR.
+Some members actively lead R.E. classrooms while others keep the administration of R.E. intact, effective and efficient.